Valentina Shevchenko: UFC Women's Flyweight Championship

+Shevchenko defended her title against Manon Fiorot on May 10, 2025 at UFC 315.
+She won the fight by unanimous decision.

+Shevchenko faced former two-time UFC Women's Strawweight Champion Zhang Weili on November 15, 2025 at UFC 322.
+She won the fight by unanimous decision.

 Professional boxing career

 Shevchenko made her professional boxing debut on May 8, 2010, at Coliseo Marotta in Callao, Peru against a more experienced Brazilian boxer Halanna dos Santos.
 She won the fight by unanimous decision.
 Shevchenko fought from a traditional kickboxing stance and used Muay Thai techniques and grappling tactics multiple times during the match, but wasn't penalized by the referee despite the numerous complaints from her opponent.

 The following year, it was announced that Shevchenko will be fighting the boxing champion Melissa Hernandez for her WIBA Lightweight belt.
 This announcement was met with much criticism from boxing pundits and other boxers alike, as Shevchenko was an unranked fighter with only one professional boxing match on her record at the time of the announcement.
 After allegedly being threatened to be stripped of her title for refusing to defend it against Shevchenko, Hernandez vacated the belt in November, commenting that Shevchenko fighting for a world title is like "a slap in the face" and that "it's time someone stands up for women's boxing".
 Lightweight fighter and multiple-time boxing champion Ann Saccurato stepped in to fight Shevchenko for the vacated WIBA title, but the event was eventually canceled.

 On December 17, 2011, Shevchenko faced Nerys Rincon at Pueblo Libra Reserclub in Lima, Peru.
 She won via TKO in the fourth round after sending her opponent to the canvas several times in the third round.
 Like in her professional debut, she largely fought in a kickboxing stance and frequently used Muay Thai grappling, which Rincon unsuccessfully protested on many occasions during the match.

 It was announced that Shevchenko would face a decorated boxer Mary McGee for the vacant WIBA Lightweight championship title on January 14, 2012, in Lima, Peru.
 However, Shevchenko withdrew from the match for an undisclosed reason later that month and was replaced by Duda Yankovich.